micmejia/bible-dump/NKJV/Mark/Mark 15.md

 So Pilate, wanting to gratify the crowd, released Barabbas to them; and he delivered Jesus, after he had scourged _Him,_ to be crucified. ## The Soldiers Mock Jesus

 ###### 16
-Then the soldiers led Him away into the hall called [^c]Praetorium, and they called together the whole garrison.
+Then the soldiers led Him away into the hall called Praetorium, and they called together the whole garrison.

 ###### 17
 And they clothed Him with purple; and they twisted a crown of thorns, put it on His _head,_